MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Utility/ConvertFrom-Json.md

 Year        : 2012
 ```

-The example uses the `Select-Object` cmdlet to get all of the properties of the **DateTime** object.
+The example uses the `Select-Object` cmdlet to get all of the properties of the **DateTime**
-It uses the `ConvertTo-Json` cmdlet to convert the **DateTime** object to a JSON-formatted string
+object.
+It uses the `ConvertTo-Json` cmdlet to convert the **DateTime** object to a string
-and the `ConvertFrom-Json` cmdlet to convert the JSON-formatted string to a JSON object.
+formatted as a JSON object and the `ConvertFrom-Json` cmdlet to convert the JSON-formatted string
+to a **PSCustomObject** object.

 ### Example 2: Get JSON strings from a web service and convert them to PowerShell objects